-Micro plastic pollution is a growing crisis; our oceans and waterways are becoming filled with tiny (or even microscopic) plastic particles, including drinking water.
-These particles are produced by degrading plastic pieces; or by items like microbeads from personal care products.
-For starters, avoid buying products that contain microbeads; these microbeads are predominately found in personal care products like some scrubs.
-Moreover, you can help reduce the number of microbeads released by buying clothes made from natural fibers, not synthetic ones like nylon that can wash off plastic micro threads in the wash.
+Microplastic pollution is a growing crisis; our oceans and waterways are filling with tiny (or microscopic) plastic particles, including drinking water.
+These particles are produced by degrading plastic pieces or items like microbeads from personal care products.
+For starters, avoid buying products containing microbeads; these are predominately found in personal care products like some scrubs.
+Moreover, you can help reduce the number of microbeads released by purchasing clothes made from natural fibers, not synthetic ones like nylon, that can wash off plastic micro threads in the wash.

-Sustainable Lifestyle And Grocery Shopping Store
+Sustainable Living Lifestyle Changes And Grocery Shopping Store

 First, next up on your sustainability journey is going to the grocery store.
-To start, replace plastic bags by buying or making reusable grocery bags and reusable produce bags; as far as the packaging of the items you purchase, buy items packaged in paper, cardboard, metal, or glass rather than plastic, sustainable packaging.
-Additionally, when available buy bulk and concentrated cleaning products.
+To start, replace plastic bags by buying or making reusable grocery bags and reusable produce bags; for the packaging of the items you purchase, buy items packaged in paper, cardboard, metal, or glass rather than plastic, sustainable packaging.
+Additionally, when available, buy bulk and concentrated cleaning products.

-Sustainable Living - Advanced
+Sustainable And Eco Friendly Living - Advanced

 Use TerraCycle Boxes